Season of Coastal Discovery

 Plan Your Trip

 Use the Coastal Discovery Trail to choose your own adventure, or take a tip from us and follow a specially curated itinerary.
 Here, you’ll find two punch lists— one for the North Coast and one for the South Coast.
 These have been designed by locals to show the most essential spots, delicious dishes and memorable moments along our stretch of Highway 1.
 Along the North Coast, hike the perfect peaks of Montana de Oro State Park and the Estero Bluffs, looking for whales offshore.
 Forage for seaweed on a guided tour, visit the elephant seal rookery, and walk historic Cambria.
 And for flavor, dine on seafood, fruit pies, global cuisine and food truck fare while sipping local wine.
 Along the South Coast, learn how to watch for whales in Avila Beach and contribute to its conservation.
 Enjoy watching sea otters, sea lions, monarch butterflies and shore birds among towering dunes.
-Walk the historic Hartford Pier, kayak to the Point San Luis Light Station, hike through the dunes and cross the Oso Flaco Estuary.
+Walk the historic Harford Pier, kayak to the Point San Luis Light Station, hike through the dunes and cross the Oso Flaco Estuary.
 And don’t forget breakfast, lunch, dinner, and Edna Valley wine tasting.
+Want to see it all?
+Read our Weekend Itinerary blog for the best of North and South.
 These itineraries pack the best of Highway 1 into what’s sure to be a weekend to remember.

 North Coast Itinerary